Jackson W. Moore: Early life

 Jackson W. Moore was born in Birmingham, Alabama on November 2, 1948.
 He grew up in Clanton, Alabama and graduated from Chilton County High School in 1966.
 In the fall of 1966, at the age of seventeen, Moore enrolled at the University of Alabama, where he received his bachelor's degree in banking and finance in 1970.
 He graduated from Vanderbilt University Law School in 1973.

 Career

 Following a clerkship with Sullivan and Cromwell in New York City working on mergers and acquisitions, he entered the private practice of law in 1973 in Memphis, Tennessee following a brief stint the United States Army as a captain in the Adjudant Generals Corp.
 He remained with the firm until 1989, when he resigned to join Union Planters Bank as president and Chief Operating Officer.
 Moore had served as a member of the board of directors since 1987.

 Moore succeeded Benjamin Rawlins as the CEO of Union Planters Bank after Rawlins died of a heart attack in September, 2000.
-As Chairman and CEO, Moore took the helm of the largest bank in Tennessee, but under Rawlins' leadership, Union Planters' profitability had declined largely due to over-expansion.
-Moore closed over two hundred of the bank's under-performing branches, eliminated unnecessary salaries and expenditures, and streamlined operations.
-Union Planters’ stock price increased by sixty percent and its net income by twenty-nine percent in the first two years of Moore's leadership.
+As Chairman and CEO, Moore took the helm of the largest bank in Tennessee.
+During a period of falling interest rates, Moore closed over two hundred of the bank's under-performing branches, eliminated unnecessary salaries and expenditures, and streamlined operations.